3.b) THREE-BALL BILLIARDS OR FRENCH BILLIARDS

 See Common rules.

-In billiards pool, a player carries on with his turn while he pots his balls.
+A player carries on with his turn while he pots his balls.
 When he misses a pot, it is the opponent's turn.

 After a foul, the opponent has at least two shots, except where the latter commits a foul on his first shot.